jfbeats/ArweaveGraphQL/README.md

 ## Features

 - Full typescript support for both queries and results
-- No need to buld gql string templates
+- No need to build gql string templates

 ## How to use
 Install from NPM: